Coolbuddy145/Digital-Behavior-Wellness-Dashboard/README.md

 - Analytical Thinking & Visualization

 ## Steps
--Checked data for duplicate values
+- Checked data for duplicate values
--Calculated new column "Sleep_Bin" using built in functions -Built Pivot Tables and Charts
+- Calculated new column "Sleep_Bin" using built in functions
+- Built Pivot Tables and Charts
--Designed a Dashboard to present and visualize key insights and trends.
+- Designed a Dashboard to present and visualize key insights and trends.

 ## Insights  💡
 📍Instagram, TikTok followed by Facebook are the most used Platform.